Arksine/moonraker/docs/installation.md

 - `config file`: `$HOME/printer_data/config/moonraker.conf`
 - `log file`: `$HOME/printer_data/logs/moonraker.log`
 - logging to a file is enabled
+- Verbose logging is disabled
+- Moonraker's debug features are disabled
+- The asyncio debug flag is set to false

 !!!
 Tip
     While the `data path` option may be omitted it is recommended that it